JOTworks/AgeOfPython/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CURRENTLY IN PREALPHA ... basicly main branch is not promissed to even be functional. give it a week or 2 and we should be in alpha
+CURRENTLY IN ALPHA ... main branch will always be funcional but still missing some basic features

 writing with aoeScript defrules and using goals and dealing with the 30 character command names can be dificult.
 Exspecialy it can be dificult reading what others have written (that is including your past self in others)